 These instructions explain to manually connect to the eduroam network.

-From the Control Panel, open the Network and Sharing Centre.
+From the Control Panel, open Network and Internet.
+Then choose Network and Sharing Centre.

 Under the 'Change your networking settings' heading, select 'Set up a new connection or network'.

 Choose to 'Manually connect to a wireless network' and then enter the following information in the next window:

 From the Security Type drop down menu, choose WPA2-enterprise